jeffm24/indieheads-streaming-links/README.md

 1. Install [Tampermonkey](http://tampermonkey.net/) in your browser of choice.
 2. Install the [script](https://openuserjs.org/scripts/jeffm24/IndieheadsHiphopheads_Streaming_Links) (see [here](https://github.com/OpenUserJS/OpenUserJS.org/wiki/Tampermonkey-for-Chrome#installing-userscripts) for a guide on how to install scripts from OpenUserJS).
 3. Once installed, you should see the 'All Streaming Links' link added next to the post title on all comments pages with [FRESH*] in the post title (if any links were found).

+___Note:___ The first time the script runs, you will get a pop-up from Tampermonkey confirming that you want it to run.
+If you don't want this to happen every time, you need to select 'Always allow this domain'.